 DHS would consider this request as a health and safety need.
 Please articulate why the need impacts your ability to safely operate.

 What is a private match?
 Can we use our own savings?

+The private match is private dollars or documented in-kind expense that will be put into the project.
+Yes you can use your own savings.

 Adding a bathroom and small kitchen to basement where the play area is?